By Sri Lanka specialist Alison

 In Kandy, I headed to a covered food market with food enthusiast Anjalee, who invited me to taste the local fare.
 The tour took in the fresh produce, dried fruit and meat sections, starting with fruit stalls where I tried tangy soursop, sweet-and-sour mangosteens and creamy custard apples.
 I used to live in India and often frequented the markets there, so I was impressed to sample produce I’d never seen or heard of before.

 Next up was a visit to a popular local lunch spot run by the Hela Bojun women’s cooperative, that helps women find work.
 It’s effectively an open kitchen, where women deep fried an array of snacks for hungry local residents.
 You’re invited in to taste a selection, washing them down with a cup of ‘builder’s tea’ (tea with milk in).
-I particularly liked wade — a slightly spiced, savoury doughnut.
+I particularly liked wade — a slightly spiced, savory doughnut.

 Cook beetroot curry in a rural homestay

 This combined cookery experience and tour typically starts with a walk to the village bakery where you’ll see bread being cooked in a clay oven.
-You then visit the local market by tuk tuk with the owner to buy the ingredients for your meal.
+You then visit the local market by tuk-tuk with the owner to buy the ingredients for your meal.
 I felt like I was witnessing daily life first-hand.

 The tour ended up back at the homestay, a 200-year-old family estate located in Gampola, where I learned to prepare 4 or 5 dishes under the watchful eye of the family cook.
 The experience is very hands-on.
 You’ll prepare vegetables, learn how to make coconut milk and cook curry in clay pots over fire.
 For me, the best part was eating what I had made, and I enjoyed the beetroot curry so much that I’ve made it since returning home.